razgarabedi/Forumify/docs/development/database.md

 ## 🎯 Overview

-ForumLite uses PostgreSQL as its primary database.
+Rexerium Forum uses PostgreSQL as its primary database.
 The schema is designed for scalability, performance, and data integrity.

 ### Database Features